ProteinsWebTeam/interpro7-api/docs/README.md

 [https://www.ebi.ac.uk/interpro/beta/api/](https://www.ebi.ac.uk/interpro/beta/api/)

 The JSON response from the API, amongst other attributes, includes a list of all supported "endpoints".

-### The main end points
+### The main endpoints
-defined above are the most important of these endpoints because they determine the type of data which will be returned from a query.
+The main data types (entry, protein, structure, set, proteome, taxonomy) are the most important of these endpoints because they determine the type of data which will be returned from a query.
 The URLs below request some general information about each of the main data types.
 The response is a list of source databases together with a count of how many entities of that type from that datasource are stored in InterPro.

 * [/api/entry](https://www.ebi.ac.uk/interpro/beta/api/entry)
 * [/api/protein](https://www.ebi.ac.uk/interpro/beta/api/protein)